AnnaNCS/friend_recommender/README.md

-This is another project of mine in python: a friend recommender method for a social network
+A project in python: a friend recommender method for a social network

 To run the method:
 ```